 - 拡大

-Our Group supports laws and regulations regarding climate change such as the Act on the Rationalization etc. of Energy Use and the Act on Promotion of Global Warming Countermeasures.
-We annually submit reports of our energy use, progress against the targets of energy conservation, and emissions of greenhouse gasses.
+The OLC Group supports laws and regulations regarding climate change such as the Act on the Rationalization etc. of Energy Use and the Act on Promotion of Global Warming Countermeasures.
+We annually submit reports of our energy use, progress against the targets of energy conservation, and emissions of greenhouse gases.